 BIBLIOGRAPHY:T. Lindsay Baker, Ghost Towns of Texas (Norman: University of Oklahoma Press, 1986).
 Claude W. Dooley, comp., Why Stop?
 (Odessa: Lone Star Legends, 1978; 2d ed., with Betty Dooley and the Texas Historical Commission, Houston: Lone Star, 1985).
 A History of Stonewall County (Aspermont, Texas: Stonewall County Historical Commission, 1979).
 George Dewey Railsback, History of Stonewall County (M.A. thesis, Hardin-Simmons University, 1940).
 Jerome R. Whitmire, The History of Stonewall County (M.A. thesis, Texas Technological College, 1936).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles G. Davis, "RAYNER, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvr17.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles G. Davis, "RAYNER, TX," accessed May 24, 2019, http://www.tshaonline.org/handbook/online/articles/hvr17.